 Black/Dark Comedy: comedy involving disturbing subjects like death, drugs, war, or other taboo subjects

 Blue comedy: typically sexual in nature, using profane language, sometimes using gender or race-based humor

 Character comedy: derives humor from a persona invented by a performer.
 Often drawing from stereotypes

-Cringe comedy: comedy of embarrassment, the humor derives from inappropriate actions at inappropriate times.
+Cringe comedy: a comedy of embarrassment; the humor derives from inappropriate actions at inappropriate times.
 Usually popular in tv and film

 Deadpan comedy: Not really a genre per se, but a method of telling jokes without changing emotions or facial expression

 Heritage comedy: genre in which a comedian speaks on humourous traits/stereotypes about their own cultural heritage.